Han unification: Examples of language-dependent glyphs

 Almost all of the variants that the PRC developed or standardized got distinct code points owing simply to the fortune of the Simplified Chinese transition carrying through into the computing age.
 This privilege however, seems to apply inconsistently, whereas most simplifications performed in Japan and mainland China with code points in national standards, including characters simplified differently in each country, did make it into Unicode as distinct code points.

 Sixty-two Shinjitai "simplified" characters with distinct code points in Japan got merged with their Kyūjitai traditional equivalents, like 海.
 This can cause problems for the language tagging strategy.
 There is no universal tag for the traditional and "simplified" versions of Japanese as there are for Chinese.
 Thus, any Japanese writer wanting to display the Kyūjitai form of 海 may have to tag the character as "Traditional Chinese" or trust that the recipient's Japanese font uses only the Kyūjitai glyphs, but tags of Traditional Chinese and Simplified Chinese may be necessary to show the two forms side by side in a Japanese textbook.
 This would preclude one from using the same font for an entire document, however.
 There are two distinct code points for 海 in Unicode, but only for "compatibility reasons".
 Any Unicode-conformant font must display the Kyūjitai and Shinjitai versions' equivalent code points in Unicode as the same.
 Unofficially, a font may display 海 differently with 海 (U+6D77) as the Shinjitai version and 海 (U+FA45) as the Kyūjitai version (which is identical to the traditional version in written Chinese and Korean).

 The radical 糸 (U+7CF8) is used in characters like 紅/红, with two variants, the second form being simply the cursive form.
 The radical components of 紅 (U+7D05) and 红 (U+7EA2) are semantically identical and the glyphs differ only in the latter using a cursive version of the 糸 component.
 However, in mainland China, the standards bodies wanted to standardize the cursive form when used in characters like 红.
 Because this change happened relatively recently, there was a transition period.
-Both 紅 (U+7D05) and 红 (U+7EA2) got separate code points in the PRC's text encoding standards bodies so Chinese-language documents could use both version.
+Both 紅 (U+7D05) and 红 (U+7EA2) got separate code points in the PRC's text encoding standards bodies so Chinese-language documents could use both versions.
 The two variants received distinct code points in Unicode as well.